react-cosmos/react-cosmos/README.md

   );
 };

-// We can ensure a specific proxy order export default [
+// We ensure a specific proxy order export default [
-  // No need to import proxies if we rely on defaults 'react-cosmos-router-proxy', 'react-cosmos-fetch-proxy',
+  // We can reference proxy packages when relying on defaults 'react-cosmos-router-proxy', 'react-cosmos-fetch-proxy',
   ComponentHugger